 FLOWERS:- Remove old heads to keep them flowering.
 Mulch borders with chipped bark or peat.

 LAWNS: - Mow weekly.
 Apply lawn weed killer.

 All horticultural products are available to our members from a range of quality commodities provided to meet basic gardening needs.
 Check the current price list on-line.

 THE HUT - Is open 10 to 12 noon Saturdays only through to the end of October.
 Plants and surplus veg available throughout the week.

 JOIN’N’SAVE - Membership is just £5 a year and is open to both plot holders and non-plot holders alike, wherever you live.
 A visit to ‘THE HUT’ should easily recoup this investment when you take advantage of our special bulk buy prices.

 CULTIVATOR HIRE - A cultivator is available for hire for on-site use only.
 The fee is £10 for the first two hours.
 Hire time runs from handover and ceases when the machine is returned to the machinery shed.
-Please give Dennis Smith, site manager, advance notice to hire this equipment or for any matters relating to the site please contact Dennis.
+Please give Martin Leech, site manager, advance notice to hire this equipment or for any matters relating to the site please contact Martin.

 SHEDS - The site manager must be contacted before construction commences or alterations to an existing shed take place.

-POND & WILDLIFE AREA - The water level has remained constant, this area is looking very good as more plants & shrubs come into flower attracting butterflies, hoverflies, bees & other insects.
+POND & WILDLIFE AREA - The water level has remained constant, this area is looking very good as more plants and shrubs come into flower attracting butterflies, hoverflies, bees and other insects.
 Check the information boards if you see something interesting that you can’t identify.